Moths of North Carolina

 Habitats and Life History

-Habitats: Our records come from both upland and bottomland habitats, corresponding to its association with both White and Green Ash.
-Both natural stands are used as are wooded residential neighborhoods.
+Habitats: Our records come from both upland and bottomland deciduous forests that correspond to its association with using both White and Green Ash.
+Both natural stands are used, as are wooded residential neighborhoods.

-Larval Host Plants: The larvae feed on ash species (Munroe, 1952, Prentice, 1966; Heppner, 2007; Robinson et al., 2010).
+Larval Host Plants: The larvae feed on ash species (Munroe, 1952, Prentice, 1966; Heppner, 2007; Solis, 2008; Robinson et al., 2010).
 The reported host include American Ash (Fraxinus americanus), Black Ash (F. nigra) and Green Ash (F. pennsylvanica).
 A North Carolina record from the Dismal Swamp State Park (NRID, accessed 2022-08-07) indicates it probably uses Carolina Ash (F. caroliniana), since that is the only species of Fraxinus recorded at that site.
-Additionally, a larva has been photographed on Swamp Privet, Forestiera acuminata, in Texas (George Smiley, BugGuide, accessed 2022-08-7).
+Additionally, an adult was reared from a larva that was on Swamp Privet (Forestiera acuminata) in Texas (George Smiley, BugGuide, accessed 2022-08-7).
 That species only reaches as far north as South Carolina.
-It is not known if P. magniferalis can feed on introduced species of Ligustrum that are also in the Oleaceae.
+It is not known if P. magniferalis can feed on introduced species of Ligustrum that are also in the Oleaceae. - View

 Wikipedia